-Heather Gardner, DVM, DACVIM (Oncology) is an assistant research professor at the Cummings School of Veterinary Medicine at Tufts University.
+Heather Gardner, DVM, PhD, DACVIM (Oncology) is an assistant research professor at the Cummings School of Veterinary Medicine at Tufts University.
 Her laboratory efforts center on comparative and translational oncology, using the tumor genome to inform novel therapeutic approaches.

 Dr. Gardner earned her DVM at Washington State University and completed her Residency in Medical Oncology at the Ohio State University before completing her PhD in Genetics at Tufts University.

 American College of Veterinary Internal Medicine (Oncology), 2017 (ACVIM)

 Selected Research Projects

 Defining the functional consequences and therapeutic vulnerability of dystrophin alterations in canine osteosarcoma.

 Characterizing the role of SETD2 mutations in osteosarcoma.

 Elucidating the therapeutic utility of targeting metabolic dependencies in osteosarcoma